Q: How do you work with squirmy pets?

 - Keep your dog on the leash at all times.

 - Cats must be in an appropriate carrier.

 - Bring nothing but your positive attitude and a happy smile.

 I prefer to work with your pet alone.
 I find that it is easier for my four-legged clients to settle down without the presence of the guardians.
 Since the current set up does not allow you to stay in the building, I kindly ask you to plan ahead and find something to do in the area.
 Have a coffee in the nearby coffee shops, a quick lunch, do some shopping or just explore the beautiful downtown area and be back for your pet at the end of the cleaning.

 Q: Can you show me what to expect?

 Authenticity and integrity are two of my highly regarded qualities which I hope to project through my work, work ethics and personal interactions with pets and people.
 You can always expect me to be honest, caring, and transparent.

-Q: Can cats receive drug-free teeth cleaning?
+Q: Can I bring my cat for teeth cleaning?